sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 > Departments are to reconfigure their web filtering rules to be open by default to the Internet, except for websites that support non-acceptable activities or behaviours.
 See [Categories to be blocked](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32588#appA).
 All other categories, including social media and web-based collaboration or chat tools, are to be open by default.

-### Issue
+### Issues

-Sites that are classified as instant messaging, video conferencing, cloud storage and other online collaboration tools are blocked for ESDC employees on the network.
-This blacklist can never be complete and in some case seem to prefer certain solutions over others.
-See list of [Sites that are blocked and not blocked](#sites-that-are-blocked-and-not-blocked).
+Sites that are classified as instant messaging, email, cloud storage and other online collaboration tools are blocked for ESDC employees on the network.

+These categories are usually blocked for the following reasons:

+#### Network Performance

+Bandwidth use is already high and can slow down the network during peaks.
+Open access to more Websites and services could risk making the network slower since it will require more bandwidth.

+#### Lower Productivity

+There is a perception that open access to online services and tools will lower productivity.

+#### Large Number of Employees

+ESDC is a large department, with over 27000 employees, and some categories of employees might not require the same access to online services as IT, policy and other groups.

 ### Considerations